onokhov/Mojolicious-Plugin-ReCAPTCHAv2-patch/README.md

   }
 ```

-The message is C<"captcha invalid"> if captcha response is invalid and
+The message is `"captcha invalid"` if captcha response is invalid and
-C<"captcha validation error"> if validation is failed for other reasons.
+`"captcha validation error"` if validation is failed for other reasons.
 If [response_name] option is set it is used instead of 'capthca'.

 - `on_success`